 Biteable allows you to duplicate your videos, so you can easily make a template of your social media video and then push out variants quickly for multiple campaigns.

 When you upload your Biteable video to Twitter, it’ll try to trim the start and end of your video, but never fear, simply adjust the beginning and end sliders at the bottom of the upload window before you click Done.

 8. Native videos are the new black

-Uploading a video file directly from your computer to Facebook or Twitter is what’s known as ‘native video’, and Twitter and Facebook algorithms give precedence to native video, so although you can publish directly to Facebook, Twitter, and YouTube from Biteable, it’s best to download your video and go native if possible (you’ll need a Premium account to download Biteable videos to your computer, but you can still publish straight to Facebook with a free account).
+Uploading a video file directly from your computer to Facebook or Twitter is what’s known as ‘native video’, and Twitter and Facebook algorithms give precedence to native video.
+So although you can always share a link to your video, it’s best to download your video and go native if possible.

 If you’re interested in learning more, there are lots of Biteable tutorials and tips on our blog, but here are a couple of great ones to get you started.